esm7/obsidian-map-view/README.md

 This command inserts an empty inline location template: `[](geo:)`.

 When editing an inline location in this format, whether if you added it manually or using the command, if you start entering a link name, Map View will start offering locations based on a geocoding service.
-Selecting one of the suggestions will fill-in the coordinates of the chosen locations, _not_ change your link name (assuming you prefer your own name rather than the formal one offered by the geocoding service), and jump the cursor to beyond the link so you can continue typing.
+Selecting one of the suggestions will fill-in the coordinates of the chosen locations and _not_ change your link name (assuming you prefer your own name rather than the formal one offered by the geocoding service).

 ![](img/geosearch-suggest.gif)